esmerek/terrific-zebra-dadb5/content/pages/blog/street-photography.md

 ---
 title: An Epic Fusion has happened!
 excerpt: >-
-  The time has come.
+  Mindset is everything.
 Epic Fusion is born and ready to move you towards the digital tomorrow.
+We do Digital Transformation.
+Fast Forward.
 thumb_image: images/wonderful-tulip.jpg
 thumb_image_alt: Hello this way printed on a red metal gate
 image: images/knowledgeable-sloth.jpg